This article is written based on the lecture MATH532 by Prof. Hwang at POSTECH.

 Momentum Methods

-This is the most interesting algoritm in the class today!
-When we drop the ball on the complex loss function with a proper friction, the ball is likely to pass through the local minima and arrive at global minima.
-This is becuase as ball moves downward, its potential energy transform to the kinetic energy so that it gains the energy to pass through the local minima.
-Momentum Methods are made inspired by this physical phenomenon.
-The name momentum comes from the fact that the negative gradient is a force moving a particle through parameter space. (although it is not exactly the same as that found in classical momentum.)
+This is the most interesting algorithm in the class today!
+When we drop a ball on a complex loss function surface with proper friction, the ball is likely to pass through local minima and arrive at the global minimum.
+This is because as the ball moves downward, its potential energy transforms into kinetic energy so that it gains enough energy to pass through local minima.
+Momentum methods are inspired by this physical phenomenon.
+The name momentum comes from the fact that the negative gradient acts as a force moving a particle through parameter space (although it is not exactly the same as classical momentum).

 The algorithm can be expressed with equations as below.

-Here, Ξ³\gamma plays a role as a friction.
-(Although not exactly same.)
-It is a method that helps acclerate SGD (Sotchasstic Gradient Descent) in the relevant direction and dempens oscillations.
-Also, it can hlep to escape local minima.
+Here, \(\gamma\) plays a role as a friction.
+(Although not exactly the same.)
+It is a method that helps accelerate SGD (Stochastic Gradient Descent) in the relevant direction and dampens oscillations.
+Also, it can help escape local minima.

-Momentum method adjusts the momentum based on current position wkβˆ’1w_{k-1}.
-On the other hand, Nestrov Acclerated gradient based on approximated future position wkβˆ’1βˆ’Ξ³wkβˆ’1w_{k-1}-\gamma w_{k-1}.
+Momentum method adjusts the momentum based on the current position $w_{k-1}$.
+On the other hand, Nesterov Accelerated Gradient is based on the approximated future position $w_{k-1}-\gamma v_{k-1}$.

 Adaptive Method